 Diana is a strong supporter of gender equality in the industry.
-She is a board member of Women In Film & Television, Victoria and a Founding Member for NOW Australia.
+She is the current administrator for Women In Film & Television, Australia, founder of the Victorian chapter of Screen Vixens, and a Founding Member for NOW Australia.
 She recently presented the event 'Time's Up - A Forum For Change' for WIFT Victoria, supported by Film Vic and Arts Centre Melbourne and is committed to continue working towards change.

 THE NEW HUSTLE

 The story of three of Australia's fastest growing startups—SafetyCulture, Vinomofo, and Canva as they scale from garage to millions of users and worldwide impact.